 - Share your educated opinion

-First, identify the person you want to engage with.
-Go to their activity section on LinkedIn and review their posts and see what comments they have made.
+Go to the person’s activity section on LinkedIn and review their posts and see what comments they have made.

 One option is to reshare something they’ve posted on LinkedIn and tag the person who posted it to give credit as the source.

-Your status update shows up in their LinkedIn notifications.
 They may feel flattered that you referenced what they shared.
-They will absolutely be appreciative of the fact that you gave them credit for initially sharing the content.
+They will absolutely be appreciative of the fact that you gave them credit for posting, authoring or sharing the content.
 This is just one way to start a new relationship.